leanflutter/flutter_flipperkit/docs/en/guide/getting-started.md

 ## Installation

-To install the app, you can download a prebuilt binary from the [release page](https://github.com/blankapp/flutter-debugger/releases).
+To install the [Flipper Desktop](https://fbflipper.com/), you can download a prebuilt binary from the [flipper homepage](https://fbflipper.com/).

 ## Integrations